 Or unwrap one just to see if the crust looks okay…

 And then take a ginormous bite because you just can’t resist.
 You can see here the little bits of cream cheese that didn’t incorporate entirely.
-Not a big deal to me because I love cream cheese and this was just for me and Mr. Dumpling, but for aesthetics I would definitely let the cream cheese soften entirely next time – especially if it’s for a party.
+Not a big deal to me because I love cream cheese and this was just for me and the Boyfriend, but for aesthetics I would definitely let the cream cheese soften entirely next time – especially if it’s for a party.

 Dump the whipped topping into a Ziploc bag, snip off a corner and add a frosting tip.
 This is actually my first time piping cream successfully.